basitsk09/test/README.md

     try {
-      // Backend deletes one row at a time by its ID. const deletePromises = rowsToDelete.map((row) => {
+      // Backend deletes one row at a time by its ID.
+      // This can also be converted to a sequential loop if needed, but parallel is often fine for deletion. const deletePromises = rowsToDelete.map((row) => {
         const payload = {
           userCapacity: user.userCapacity,